Azure/azureml-assets/vision/README.md

 To create those datasets, you'll need to run jobs that will unpack the dataset archive.
 Those jobs use the Azure ML CLI v2.

-1. Set your `az` CLI with your subscription, workspace and resource group:

-    ```bash
-    # set the name of your subscription in az cli
-    az account set --name "..."

-    # set references to connect to Azure ML
-    az config set defaults.workspace="..." defaults.resource_group="..."
-    ```
-2. Run each job in your workspace.
+1. Run each job in your workspace.
 To unpack the Places2 dataset, you will need a SKU with at least 100GB of disk.

     ```bash
     # to use a specific cluster, override with --set